xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n067 - **Most digits** DIDN'T SOLVED IT AT FIRST TRY!!!!!
-Check other solutions too. n068 - **Bumps in the road** Check alternative solutions that are one-liners. n069 - **Even numbers in an array** Check alternative solution, one liner!
+Check other solutions too. n068 - **Bumps in the road** Check alternative solutions that are one-liners. n069 - **Even numbers in an array** Check alternative solution, one liner! n072 - **Find the nth Digit of a Number** Check alternative solutions, one I don't really get...
+EXPLORE!